 Different Brand: The best thing to do is to find a different brand, a different style, or a different size.
-If what you are using is leaking, along with a fit and absorbency check, it can help to try a different brand like Tranquility, Prevail, certain McKesson or Attends products.
-The most common reason people call in with leakage is because they are using a product out of the pharmacy for heavy or overnight incontinence.
+If what you are using is leaking, along with a fit and absorbency check, it can help to try a different brand like Tranquillity, Prevail, certain McKesson or Attends products.
+The most common reason people call in with leakage is that they are using a product out of the pharmacy for heavy or overnight incontinence.
 The types of brands that are sold over the counter are nice in a price range but don't perform well if the person has a true incontinence issue.

 Different Style: Changing the style or size can also make a significant difference.
 Again, you're looking for the product that fits just right for you.
 A brief with tabs is good for small or large legs.
 A pull up is excellent for normal-sized legs.
 A cloth adult diaper can sometimes take care of the leakage problem.

-A Tranquility Pull up is great if you need a pull up, if your pull up is not working for you, you can try the Tranquility All Through the Night Disposable Brief (ATN) (a brief with tabs), but other brands can work.
+A Tranquility Pull up is great if you need a pull-up, if your pull up is not working for you, you can try the Tranquility All Through the Night Disposable Brief (ATN) (a brief with tabs), but other brands can work.
 You want something with plenty of padding around the legs that fits your legs properly.
 Again, if your legs are an odd size, you need a brief with tabs.

-Different Size: Did you measure your waist and hips at the belly button, find the largest of the two and compare that against the table before you bought?
+Different Size: Did you measure your waist and hips at the belly button, find the largest of the two, and compare that against the table before you bought it?
 If not, you might have the wrong size.
 Even using the table, sometimes, things can need adjusting.
 First, make sure it's not just the wrong style.
 How does it fit around the legs?
 The waist?
 If everything is evenly loose or evenly tight, you need a different size.
 If the waist is tight and the legs are loose, for example, you need a different style.

 2. Try booster pads.